cloudera-labs/hms-mirror/README.md

                                                                            the same config to be
                                                                            used in reverse.
  -h,--help                                                                 Help
+ -ip,--in-place                                                            Downgrade ACID tables to
+                                                                           EXTERNAL tables with
+                                                                           purge.
  -is,--intermediate-storage <storage-path>                                 Intermediate Storage used
                                                                            with Data Strategy
                                                                            HYBRID, SQL,